 Its popularity presented Nobles, who had nothing to do with the final “hit,” with a dilemma – how to promote a record into which he had injected zero input?
 The following clip provides us with an answer; introduced by an excitable presenter, Nobles and his sidekick “Little Tina” perform a dance called “the Horse” and Nobles improvises new lyrics over the top.
 It wasn’t the big hit – which is why it’s down here and not up at the top – but it places the record’s success in a firm context.

 As a dance record, “The Horse” must count as one of the most minimalist of all number twos – turn up Bobby Martin's piano in the mix and you’d have Acid House.
-But its groove is fine and funky, with some particularly crisp and sterling drumming by Earl Young, and broken up by some aptly equestrian-sounding brass figures.
+But its groove is fine and funky, with some particularly crisp and sterling drumming, and broken up by some aptly equestrian-sounding brass figures.
 In Britain, although the record never charted, it became a huge club hit, and on the radio I recall Emperor Rosko being particularly keen on it.
 As for the “& Co.” players (and their arranger, the aforementioned Mr Martin), they opted to hook up with another young pair of Philadelphia songwriters and producers called Kenny Gamble and Leon Huff, and eventually became the basis of the band MFSB – by 1974 they were back at number one with the majestic "T.S.O.P."
 The future had begun.

 Date Record Made Number Two: 29 June 1968